jnbbender/Unity3D-Stuff/Utilities/README.md

 * `ResourceChecker.cs` is most valuable as it shows what is taking up the most resources in your scene
 * `ScriptedDoorAnimator.cs` is an effective, generic script to open and close doors.
 * `Singleton.cs` allows to to make any class a Singleton by inheriting from `Singleton<classname>`
+* `ScreenShot.cs` is a simple script to take screen shots using a dedicated camera or from the main camera